-When reviewing your work, your CL will use the quality rubric that you will find in the README file of your Practice pool's GitHub repository.
-Taking this rubric into account when creating Practice content will help you create better content, and will ensure you don't encounter big surprises when the CL's review comes in.
+When reviewing your work, your CM will use the quality rubric that you will find in the README file of your Practice pool's GitHub repository.
+Taking this rubric into account when creating Practice content will help you create better content, and will ensure you don't encounter big surprises when the CM's review comes in.

 3. Testing & soft launch

 After the content for each chapter is created and reviewed, you're ready to test your content on desktop and in the mobile app.
 Testing your content before it goes live ensures that it is optimized for a pleasant learning experience.

 When your content passes all tests, it is ready for soft launch!
 This means your content will go live, and DataCamp students can start practicing.
 However, at this moment, DataCamp will not yet announce your content in the weekly content newsletter.
 This allows your CM to gather feedback from the early students, based on which you can improve your content.
 Read more about this process in the next paragraph.

 In the first weeks following the soft launch of your content, your CM will collect data on its performance.
 More specifically, your CM will look at the feedback the early students submit (maybe they don't understand a question), the cancellation rate of each exercise.
 The cancellation rate tells you how frequent does a student stop practicing when they see that exercise, a very good proxy for the quality of your content.

 Once all your exercises meet DataCamp's quality standards – expressed as number of feedback messages and median and maximum cancellation rate, your content is ready for hard launch.
 Now, DataCamp will announce your content in the weekly content newsletter, leading to many more students taking your Practice exercises.

 This is where your job ends; at least, for the course you were working on.